EverythingsComputer/ShunyaNet-Sentinel/README.md

 3. Sentinel pulls RSS feeds at user-configured intervals of time
 4. RSS content is sent to the user-provided LLM server
 5. The LLM reviews feeds and reports back to Sentinel on relevant topics of interest
-6. If Slack webhook is configured, alerts are forwarded
+6. If Slack webhook is configured, alerts are forwarded and notifications can be accessed on ios/android (often with live links to referenced RSS content)
 7. Optional bulk analysis identifies trends over time

 ------------------------------------------------------------------------